8 top CIO trends and priorities for 2023

-Enterprises worldwide are making massive changes to their business operations and in how they provision new services and customers as they continue to adapt to the fallout from the COVID-19 pandemic and navigate uncertain economic conditions.
+Enterprises worldwide are making massive changes to their business operations and in how they provision services as they continue to deal with fallout from the COVID-19 pandemic and navigate uncertain economic conditions.

 The threat of a recession is pushing companies to sharpen their focus on the bottom line and on delivering practical value in tandem with efforts to grow the customer base.
-As a result, CIOs find themselves having to balance two sometimes competing needs in 2022: supporting new services to gain a competitive advantage and cutting costs.
+As a result, CIOs find themselves having to balance two sometimes competing needs in 2023: supporting new services to gain a competitive advantage and cutting costs.

 One solution for many enterprises is to shift more core business applications to the cloud and consolidate their tech stacks to gain efficiency.
 Moving systems to the cloud also promises to open new analytics opportunities, providing companies better insight amid uncertain economic conditions.